 David has presented at many venues, including talks at TEDxKyoto in Kyoto, Japan, and TEDxUMN in Minneapolis, MN, USA.

-David is also a team leader and board member for Global Citizens Network (GCN) - a non-profit that works to promote peace, justice and respect through cross-cultural understanding and global cooperation.
+David is also a team leader and board member for Xperitas - a non-profit that works to promote peace, justice and respect through cross-cultural understanding and global cooperation.
 As a team leader, David brings teams of volunteers to live and work with indigenous peoples around the world.
-He has traveled to Nepal, Tanzania, Peru, and Thailand with GCN.
+He has traveled to Nepal, Tanzania, Peru, and Thailand with Xperitas.

 In 2011, David completed a swim from Alcatraz to the shore of San Francisco.
 And in 2013, he swam around the Statue of Liberty with his three sons.